ozalieg/Thesis/0.1.0/content/DesignAndImplementation.typ

 = Implementation

+This section describes how each subsystem is realized in code, mapping design to concrete Python scripts and workflows.

-== JV Template Generation Script
+== Jayvee Template Generation

+The Jayvee Template Generation Script transforms CSV inputs into Jayvee pipeline templates via a layered ETL process, all driven from the command line.

 === Design Overview

-The JV Template Generation Script implements a modular #abbr.add("ETL", "Ectract-Transform-Load") #abbr.a[ETL] pipeline for transforming raw CSV datasets—whether sourced locally or remotely—into formalized data extraction templates.
-These templates are expressed in both JSON and .jv format, enabling downstream processing in structured data integration workflows.
+The Jayvee Template Generation Script implements a modular #abbr.add("ETL", "Extract-Transform-Load") #abbr.a[ETL] pipeline for transforming raw CSV datasets—whether sourced locally or remotely—into formalized data extraction templates.
+These templates are expressed in both JSON and Jayvee format, enabling downstream processing in structured data integration workflows, such as automated database population, analytical pipeline configuration, or data quality validation.

 The system adopts a layered architecture with clear data flow between its input management, schema inference, pipeline construction, and file output stages.
-This separation of concerns enables modular development, testing, and maintenance, while the GUI wrapper ensures usability for technical and non-technical users alike.
+This separation of concerns enables modular development, testing, and maintenance.

-The pipeline begins with the user initiating an operation via the GUI, which supports three input modes: single file selection, direct URL input, or batch processing from a file of links.
+The system begins with the user initiating an operation via #abbr.a[CLI], which supports three input modes: single file selection, direct URL input, or batch processing from a file of links.
 The selected source is passed to an input handling component, which normalizes file or URL data,